CameronChoy/Audivarium-Remake/README.md

 - Customizable player and crosshair, change your looks and colors
 - A level editor using Godot 3.5

-Currently there is only keyboard and mouse support, but there may be mobile support in the future
+Currently there is only keyboard and mouse support.

 ### Playing the game
 Download the executable and run